 Let’s dig into what we mean by these words and phrases:

-LOCATION: Cal State East Bay is located in the most populous, dynamic and diverse region of the Bay Area.
+PLACE: Cal State East Bay is located in the most populous, dynamic and diverse region of the Bay Area.
 The East Bay is experiencing rapid economic growth and an influx of innovation and cultural change.
 Cal State East Bay is a big part of that.
 We are “the East Bay’s university.”

-POPULATION: Cal State East Bay’s student body, faculty and staff are among the most culturally diverse in the nation — reflective of the multicultural mosaic that is the East Bay, and the future of California.
+PEOPLE: Cal State East Bay’s student body, faculty and staff are among the most culturally diverse in the nation — reflective of the multicultural mosaic that is the East Bay, and the future of California.
 Most of our students represent the first generation in their families to earn a college degree.

-MOTIVATION: Our students have worked hard to get here and they’re committed to their education.
+PURPOSE: Our students have worked hard to get here and they’re committed to their education.
 Our staff and faculty are driven to provide them the support they need to be successful.
 Employers value the positive, “self-starter” attitude our graduates bring to their jobs.